 Most Australians will benefit from having a yearly flu vaccination.
 Getting vaccinated against flu involves having an injection, which is usually given into the upper arm.
 A nurse or doctor can give the injection, which only takes a few seconds.
 Some people refer to it as a ‘flu jab’.

-Flu vaccines are generally given around the start of winter to give you protection over the flu season.
+Flu vaccines are generally given around late autumn or the start of winter to give you protection over the flu season.
 The vaccines change each year, based on predictions of which flu strains will be most active in that coming winter.

 When to get a flu vaccine